 - Check the air coming out of the vents.
 Is it warm?
 If so, the coil might be frozen.
 In this case, just turn it off, and contact a professional.

 Other issues could be that the unit is just old, and needs to be replaced, or there might be issues in the duct work, or the insulation in the house, maybe the cold air is escaping.
 Most of these issues can be prevented with regular maintenance.
 Chances are that even if it’s a big problem, if it’s dealt with now, it can save money down the road.
-If you’re concerned about your air conditioner, contact LaPensee Plumbing, Pools & Air about air conditioning services today!
+If you’re concerned that your AC runs constantly, contact LaPensee Plumbing, Pools & Air about air conditioning services today!